 Check out this short video I made of the Aalsmeer Flower Auction.

-Have you been to the Aaslmeer Flower Auction?
+Have you been to the Aalsmeer Flower Auction?
 Leave your comments below.